M'saken

 M'saken (مساكن Msākan; also spelled Masakin, Msaken) is a town in north-eastern Tunisia, close to Sousse.
+The town is the administrative center of the M'saken Delegation (district) of the same name, which at the 2014 Census had a population of 97,225.

 Etymology

-The origin of the word comes from "Msaken" masken (plural masken) meaning "habitat", "house" or "dwelling".

-This refers to "Houses of the Nobles" (Masken el achraf).

-Administration

-The town is the administrative center of a "delegation" (district) of the same name, which at the 2014 Census had a population of 97,225.
+The word "Msaken" in Arabic means "habitats", "houses" or "dwellings", referring to the houses of al-Ashraf.

 Municipality

-M'saken municipality was found in 19 February 1921.
+The M'saken Municipality was founded in 19 February 1921.
 The actual municipal council was elected in the Local elections of Tunisia on 9 May 2018.
 Its composition by party is as follows: